Programme

 Long-term health and care plans across the UK make clear that improving outcomes and sustainability will require a shift away from hospital-centred care towards care delivered closer to home and within communities.
 This means rethinking where care happens, how teams work together, and how quality and safety are maintained across settings.

 This panel explores how care delivery is being reshaped to support care closer to home, with a stronger emphasis on community-based and integrated models.
-Panellists will share experience of leading transformation across acute, community and wider system settings, focusing on workforce implications, leadership challenges and the practical realities of delivering new models of care that improve continuity, quality and experience.
+Panellists will share experience of leading transformation across acute, community, social care and wider system settings, focusing on workforce implications, leadership challenges and the practical realities of delivering new models of care that improve continuity, quality and experience.

 Panel discussion 5:Impactful Leadership in Practice: Influence, Presence and Sustainability